oonap0oo/QB64-projects/README.md

  Code: [kings_dream.bas](kings_dream.bas)

 The following equations are iterated to find successive x,y values.
-The color of each x,y point is made brighter
+The more often a x,y point is visited, the brighter the color is made.

     Sin(a * x) + b * Sin(a * y)    ->  x
     Sin(c * x) + d * Sin(c * y)    ->  y